CBI Training for Panel Members

 Staff can sign up online and complete it at their own pace.
 Participants will:

 The course can be completed in 4-5 hours, or staff can complete it more slowly, over a maximum of two months.
 It includes a certificate of completion, which is a requirement for staff to serve on interview panels.
-Please note that CBI is also a mandatory module in the new e-Management Certificate.

 Why move to an online version?

 Some duty stations may offer an in-person version; check with your Executive/Administrative office for more information.